NathanKr/github-actions-simply-deploy-to-vps/README.md

 <h2>Motivation</h2>
-You have a private repo on Github and you want to deploy it to VPS upon git post to main branch using a workflow file
+You have a private repo on Github and you want to deploy it to VPS upon git push to main branch using a workflow file

 <h2>Installation</h2>